nasa/openmct/README.md

    - etc.

 ##See Open MCT in Action

+Do you want to see how Open MCT work?
+Try our demo.
 [LIVE DEMO](https://openmct-demo.herokuapp.com/)
 ![Demo](https://nasa.github.io/openmct/static/res/images/Open-MCT.Browse.Layout.Mars-Weather-1.jpg)

 ##Getting Started

+Here is how to run Open MCT in you local machine.

-1. Download or Clone OpenMCT
+1. Download or Clone Open MCT
  `git clone https://github.com/nasa/openmct.git`

 2. Install Development Dependencies